Skip to main content

 Backend receives X-Consumer-Name: acme-corp and X-Consumer-Group: tenant-pro.

-Manage all tenants declaratively with a6 config sync:
+Manage tenant groups, consumers, and routes declaratively with a6 config sync:

 # apisix-tenants.yaml